|

-How putting events into a story may aid the healing process.
+How putting events into a story may aid healing, growth, and relationships

 "Every time an old person dies, it's like a library burning down."~ Alex Haley